 As an international student in the United States, many wonderful opportunities and challenges await you.
 We want to make this process as smooth as possible.
 We are happy to talk with you and your family and answer any questions.
-Contact Robin Bidgood (email@example.com, 423-869-6688), Director of International Programs; or Ke Li (Lily ) Collins (email@example.com, 423-869-6384), Coordinator of International Student Recruitment and Advisement, for more information.
+Contact Robin Bidgood (firstname.lastname@example.org, 423-869-6688), Director of International Programs; or Ke Li (Lily ) Collins (email@example.com, 423-869-6384), Coordinator of International Student Recruitment and Advisement, for more information.